Ready Set Go!

-The album's release was preceded by the release of the singles "All the Way Turnt Up" and "Show Out", the latter peaking at number 46 on the US Billboard Hot 100.
+The album was preceded by the release of the singles "All the Way Turnt Up" and "Show Out"; the former peaked at number 46 on the Billboard Hot 100.
 The album was leaked to retailer Walmart before Dash had finished recording it, leading to the album being initially pulled from all other retailers, although some have since retrospectively made it available.
+Most likely due to this, the album failed to chart in any known territory.
 Its premature release has since led Dash to disown the album, as he does not regard it as his definitive debut.

 Background and recording

-Roscoe Dash was born Jeffrey Johnson, Jr., and lived in Atlanta with his mother and grandmother.
-He gained his interest in hip hop from his brother, an aspiring music producer: he began writing lyrics of his own at twelve years old, under the name "ATL" and joined a four-man group called The Blackout Boys.
+Roscoe Dash was born Jeffrey Johnson, Jr., and lived in Atlanta, Georgia, with his mother and grandmother.
+He gained his interest in hip-hop from his brother, an aspiring music producer: he began writing lyrics of his own at twelve years old, under the name "ATL", and joined a four-man group called The Blackout Boys.
 After releasing mixtapes both with the group and as a solo artist, Dash nearly signed to record label Porter House, the label of Travis Porter – friends of Dash since 2006 – but this fell through after the two fell out following a credits dispute over an early version of Dash's later single "All the Way Turnt Up".
-He then met local entrepreneur LA da Boomman in 2009, who then signed him to his production company, Making Moves Inc. (MMI).
-Dash then later agreed deals with both Music Line Group, after Boomman introduced Dash to the A&R representative Anthony Tate, and the Interscope Records distributed Zone 4 after Tate and Dash spoke with music producer Polow da Don, the label's founder.
+He then met local entrepreneur L.A. da Boomman in 2009, who then signed him to his production company, Making Moves Inc. (MMI).
+Dash then later agreed to deals with both Music Line Group, after Boomman introduced Dash to the A&R representative Anthony Tate, and the Interscope-distributed Zone 4 after Tate and Dash spoke with music producer Polow da Don, the label's founder.